Khao Sok National Park Lower Southern Gulf, Thailand Travel Guide

 Khao Sok's food scene features fresh ingredients and bold Southern Thai flavors.

-Khao Sok's local cuisine is mainly Southern Thai, characterized by strong, spicy flavors, generous fresh herbs, coconut milk, and often, seafood.
+Khao Sok's local cuisine is mainly Southern Thai, marked by strong, spicy flavors, generous fresh herbs, coconut milk, and often, seafood.
 Influences from Malaysian and South asian cuisine add aromatic spices.
 Dining focuses on fresh, local ingredients.

-Common ingredients: Coconut milk, chili, garlic, lemongrass, galangal, turmeric, fish sauce, shrimp paste, fresh herbs (Thai basil, coriander, mint), and lime.
+Common ingredients: Coconut milk, chili, garlic, lemongrass, galangal, turmeric, fish sauce, shrimp paste, fresh seasonings (Thai basil, coriander, mint), and lime.
 Flavors: Thai cuisine balances spicy, sour, salty, and often subtly sweet elements, crafting complex, aromatic profiles.

 As a result of its remote location, Khao Sok's cuisine centers on typical Southern Thai dishes, with fresh ingredients.
 On Cheow Lan Lake, freshly caught freshwater fish turns into a staple, often fried, steamed with herbs, or in curries.